myekul/combined-leaderboard/README.md

 - Displays where in the world the top players are from

 ### World records
-- Displays the world record holders for each category
+- Displays the world records for each category

 ### Sort
 - Sort players or runs by rank, score, time, etc.